knobs-dials/unicode-tool/font/README.md

         apt install fontforge-nox python3-fontforge imagemagick

+## How to use the font rendering

+To generate separate PNG images for each glyph, for many TTF/OTF files:

+        find . -iname '*.[ot]tf' | xargs -P 6 -n 1 ./font-render-all.sh

+After that's done for *all* the fonts you want, you can create montages for each codepoint based on the currently present images via

+        codepoint_montage

+The montaged PNGs can be compressed further; look to things like optipng, pngcrush, and such.
+(I got compression to ~63%), e.g.

+        cd montaged/
+        mkdir crushed
+        find . -maxdepth 1 | xargs -n 100 -P 4 pngcrush -d crushed

+Notes:
+* the -P on the font-render so you do a few fonts at at once ()
+  * font-render-codepoint.sh just calls font-render-codepoints.py.
+This so that xargs doesn't stop when we crash on an individual font.
+Which id does on various fonts because rendering this way leaks memory like hell and may crash for large fonts

+* The montage selects up to six images, randomly for the available ones.

 ## TODO

+* We need code to use only one font per family

 * there are some images that have a lot of white around them for weird-boundary reasons.
 See if we can do some smart cropping, and remove them if they're empty. (rewrite the montage thing in PIL, maybe?)